kubernetes/website/content/en/docs/concepts/security/cloud-native-security.md

 - Ensure the integrity of development environments.
 - Design applications following good practice for information security, appropriate for your context.
-- Consider end user security as part of solution design.
+- Consider end user security as part of the solution design.

 To achieve this, you can: